TheMastro-11/SmartContract-Execution-Costs-By-Taquito/README.md

 Once open the web page on http://localhost:1234 appears as: <br>
 ![alt text](https://github.com/TheMastro-11/SmartContract-Execution-Costs-By-Taquito/blob/master/webPage.png)

-After pasting the contract address, this step is made at run-time as it can be generated multiple times otherwise you can add its address directly in the code, you can select to which type to refer.
+After pasting the contract address you can select to which type to refer.
+This step is made at run-time as the contract can be generated multiple times otherwise you can add its address directly in the code.

 Then open the *console log* on your browser to see the results. <br>
 ![alt text](https://github.com/TheMastro-11/SmartContract-Execution-Costs-By-Taquito/blob/master/console-log.png)